eli64s/shellbox/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [Apache-2.0 license](LICENSE) License.
+For more details, refer to the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) file.

----

-##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

 [**Return**](#Top)